 3. Create a Consistent Schedule, But Leave Room for Flexibility

-That’s why we recommend that you build flexibility and agility into your content calendar.
+We also recommend that you build flexibility and agility into your content calendar.
 Consider planning one quarter out and revisiting the calendar before the second quarter to assess whether your topics and focus are still on track.
-This applies to non-timely topics, as well — for instance, if your firm plans to launch a new service line in April 2021 that doesn’t come to fruition, then change gears and readjust your focus to something more applicable.
+This applies to non-timely topics, as well — for instance, if your firm plans to launch a new service line in April 2023 that doesn’t come to fruition, then change gears and readjust your focus to something more applicable.

 Of course, there is no crystal ball that can help you predict new changes that affect your clients and prospects — but allowing yourself to be flexible will eliminate last-minute fire-drills when disruptions do happen.